PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: Problem Definition

 \item A task cannot start executing until all of its dependencies have finished executing and their outputs have been received at the node on which the task is scheduled:

 \end{itemize}

-Figure~\ref{fig:example} depicts an example problem instance (task graph and network) and solution (schedule).
-We define the makespan of the schedule $S_{\mathcal{A},N,G}$ as the time at which the last task finishes executing:
+Figure~\ref{fig:example} depicts an example problem instance (task graph and network) and solution (schedule) as a Gantt chart.
+We define the makespan of a schedule $S$ as the time at which the last task finishes executing:

 Because the problem of minimizing makespan is NP-hard for this model~\cite{theory:npcomplete}, many heuristic algorithms have been proposed.
-Traditionally, these heuristic algorithms are evaluated on a set of problem instances and compared against other algorithms based on their makespan ratio, which for a given problem instance $(N, G)$ is the makespan of the schedule produced by the algorithm divided by the minimum makespan of the schedules produced by the baseline algorithms.
-The makespan ratio of an algorithm $\mathcal{A}$ against a set of baseline algorithms $\mathcal{A}_1, \mathcal{A}_2, \ldots$ for a problem instance $(N, G)$ can be written
+Traditionally, these heuristic algorithms are evaluated on a set of problem instances and compared against other algorithms based on their \textit{makespan ratio}, which for a given problem instance $(N, G)$ is the makespan of the schedule produced by the algorithm divided by the minimum makespan of the schedules produced by the baseline algorithms.
+Let $S_{\mathcal{A},N,G}$ denote the schedule produced by algorithm $\mathcal{A}$ on problem instance $(N, G)$.
+Then the makespan ratio of an algorithm $\mathcal{A}$ against a set of baseline algorithms $\mathcal{A}_1, \mathcal{A}_2, \ldots$ for a problem instance $(N, G)$ can be written

-Makespan ratio is a commonly used concept in the task scheduling literature~\cite{scheduler:heft,compare:list_vs_cluster}.
-It is common to collect the makespan ratios of an algorithm (against a set of baseline algorithms) for a dataset of problem instances.
+Makespan ratio is a well-known concept in the task scheduling literature (sometimes referred to by other names such as ``schedule length ratio'')~\cite{scheduler:heft,compare:list_vs_cluster}.
+It is common to collect the makespan ratios of an algorithm against a set of baseline algorithms for a dataset of problem instances.
 System designers use this technique, called \textit{benchmarking}, to decide which algorithm(s) best support(s) their application.
-In this paper, we highlight the shortcomings of this approach by discussing examples of (and providing methods for the automatic discovery of) in-family problem instances on which algorithms that appear to perform well on the original dataset perform very poorly.
+We highlight the shortcomings of this approach by presenting examples (and providing methods for the automatic discovery) of in-family problem instances on which algorithms that appear to perform well on the original dataset perform very poorly.